liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/04-adding-the-management-bar/03-implementing-sort-filters.markdown

 The Management Bar Sort Filters let you compare entries for a search container field, and sort them by ascending or descending.
-To do this, you must create a comparator class for each field that you want to sort by.
+To do this, you must create a comparator class for each field that you want to sort.

 The sort filters are an implementation of the standard [`Comparator` Interface](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html), with some additional methods provided by the [`OrderByComparator` class](https://github.com/liferay/liferay-portal/blob/master/portal-kernel/src/com/liferay/portal/kernel/util/OrderByComparator.java).